Efficient Computational method using random matrices describing critical thermodynamics: Introduction

-In an exciting application of random matrices, Stanley and collaborators \cite{Stanley,Stanley2}, using the known approach developed by Marcenko and Pastur \cite{Marcenko,Sengupta}, showed that deviations from the bulk of spectra of random correlation matrices built with financial market assets are related to genuine correlations from Stock Market.
 Interestingly, some authors investigated spectral properties of correlation matrices in near-equilibrium phase transitions \cite{Vinayak2014}.
-In this case, they studied correlation matrices of the $N=L^{2}$ spins of the Ising model in the two-dimensional lattice under $\tau$ time steps of evolution to evidence of the power-law spatial correlations at a phase transition display.
+In this case, they studied correlation matrices of the $N=L^{2}$ spins of the Ising model in the two-dimensional lattice under $\tau $ time steps of evolution to evidence of the power-law spatial correlations at a phase transition display.
 Similarly, the authors in \cite{Biswas2017} explored results in the steady-state for the correlation matrix of the asymmetric simple exclusion process.

 However, besides the body of results in this field, we are far from grasping all the information about phase transitions in spin systems.
-They seem to be inherent to the system even in its initial stages of evolution \cite{Zhengprimordial}.
+They seem to be inherent to the system even in its initial stages of evolution \cite {Zhengprimordial,Huse1989}.
 When suddenly placed at finite temperatures, a system initially at high temperatures responds to the natural pre-existent natural correlations in the interacting system.
-For instance, it can explain the richness of the time evolution of magnetization \cite{Janssen}.
+For instance, it can explain the richness of the time evolution of magnetization \cite{Janssen,Janssen2}.

-In this context, the most relevant theories consider that the critical behavior of the statistical mechanics systems can be captured before the system reaches the equilibrium, and scaling relations that consider initial conditions were used to obtain critical exponents and parameters (see, for example: \cite{Zhengprimordial,Janssen,Zheng}).
-These results motivated several other approaches in different systems with and without defined Hamiltonian, and long-range systems (only to mention some relevant contributions: \cite{Pleimling}).
+In this context, the most relevant theories consider that the critical behavior of the statistical mechanics systems can be captured before the system reaches the equilibrium, and scaling relations that consider initial conditions were used to obtain critical exponents and parameters (see, for example: \cite{Zhengprimordial,Huse1989,Janssen,Janssen2,Zheng,Zheng2,Zheng3}).
+These results motivated several other approaches in different systems with and without defined Hamiltonian, and mean-field systems (only to mention some relevant contributions: \cite{Pleimling,Pleimling2,Pleimling3,Pleimling4,Pleimling5,Pleimling6}).

 Recently, one of the authors of this current work showed that random matrices could enlighten critical phenomena by showing that the density of eigenvalues strongly responds to the criticality of the system in a simple model as the two-dimensional Ising model \cite{RMT2023}.
 Motivated by this result, the question which arises is if the phase transitions are imprinted into the properties of random matrices simulated via Monte Carlo (MC) from time evolutions far from thermalization.
 Moreover, another question to be answered is whether such a method works only for critical points or can also be extended for first-order transition points.
 If extendable, are there fundamental or universal aspects that go beyond spin models and are also characterized by the correlations existing in time series, not only in the magnetization time series?